-Here is an important checklist for all the taxpayers to consider before filing their September GST Return filing
+Here is an important checklist for all the taxpayers to consider before filing their September 2021 GST Returns:

 If GST credit has been reversed during the year on account of payment not made to suppliers within 180 days.
 The taxpayer can again claim the ITC after payment to the supplier which has been already reversed on non-payment.
 It is important to check the books of accounts for any such entry on which ITC can be claimed.

 It is important to cross-check your books of account to confirm if you have paid GST under RCM for proper transactions at the appropriate rate and claimed the ITC for the same in the Financial Year 2020-21.

 4. Cross-checking purchase bills with GSTR-2A and 2B

 During the course of the year, there are multiple missed purchases or no invoice purchases, lost invoices etc. It is important to cross-check the purchases with the available GSTR 2A in order to get the audit right.
 Now since GSTR 2B is also available, taxpayers need to ensure that they take into account 2B as well.

 The latest changes suggest that as per Section 16(4) of CGST Act, 2017, no taxpayer shall take the input tax credit in respect records (invoices and debit notes) for the supply of goods or services (or both) for Financial Year 2020-21 after the due date of furnishing the return for the month of September 2021.
 The due date for the GSTR-3B for September 2021 is either 20th October 2021 for monthly filers and 22nd or 24th October 2021 depending on the State/UT of registration of the taxpayer.
 In view of the same, the following may kindly be noted: